 Virgin oil from fresh coconut meat that is pressed in mechanical expeller presses.

 It’s less nutritious than cold-pressed virgin oil, but it enables the production of larger quantities in a shorter period of time.

 Organic coconut oil

-Virgin or refined coconut oil made from coconuts that are grown and processed organically, without the use of chemicals, fertilizers, insecticides etc.
+Virgin or refined oil from coconuts that are grown and processed organically, without the use of chemicals, fertilizers, insecticides etc.

-Organic is especially important when buying refined coconut oil.
+Organic is especially important when buying refined oil, which I explain here.

-Virgin coconut oil is usually made without using chemicals, but refined coconut oil needs a lot of purification.
+Virgin oil is usually made without chemicals, but refined oil needs a lot of purification.

 Whole kernel coconut oil

 Virgin oil made from the whole coconut meat including the thin brown peel.

 This type of coconut oil has a slightly nuttier taste.

 RBD coconut oil

-This is possible with or without chemicals.
+You can do this with or without chemicals.
 Bleaching is possible through a filter process with clay and deodorizing with steam.

-Unless it’s clearly specified how it’s been produced, all we know is that it’s refined coconut oil.
+Unless it’s clearly specified that no chemicals were used, all we know is that it’s refined oil.

 Expeller-pressed refined coconut oil

-Refined coconut oil made from dried coconut meat that is pressed in mechanical expeller presses with temperatures of typically around 99° C / 210° F.
+Refined coconut oil from dried coconut meat that is pressed in mechanical expeller presses with temperatures of around 99° C / 210° F.

 After the pressing they filter the oil to get any possible dirt out.

 Non-GMO coconut oil

 Up until now coconuts have always been natural and not genetically modified.
 This makes all types of coconut oil non-GMO as well.

 Pure coconut oil

-This one is very open for interpretation and that’s not good, because it means it can be anything really.
+This one is very open for interpretation and that’s misleading.

 Unless specified, it’s not clear if this oil is refined, unrefined, how it’s produced etc.

 If a label only says pure coconut oil, it’s usually not an indication of a high quality oil.

 Natural coconut oil is very adaptive to temperatures.
 It has a melting point of 24° C / 76° F when it becomes liquid.

 When the temperatures go down, the oil becomes solid.

-Removing the Lauric acid from coconut oil is not easy and most of the times this requires chemical processing.
+Removing the Lauric acid is not easy and it usually requires chemical processing.